 We’re committed to alternative breaks because we believe in their power to help individuals see themselves as contributors to their communities.
 We call this active citizenship - individuals prioritizing community in their values and life choices.
 When the 8 Components are well-incorporated, alternative breaks can catalyze active citizenship and support positive community impact.

 What is the SiteBank?
 How can I create a profile?

 The SiteBank is an online database to publicize your volunteer opportunities.
 Creating a listing on the SiteBank is the best way to connect with staff and student leaders from the colleges and universities in our network.
 To create a profile on the SiteBank, register as a community organization.
 Continue to the “Edit My Listing” page to complete a profile with information about your organization, past work with alternative break groups, and available volunteer opportunities.

 I’m interested in hosting an alternative break.
 How do I get in touch with a program?

 Alternative break programs exist at colleges and universities across the country - there is likely one at a campus near you!
 The best way to get in touch with an alternative break group is by creating and updating your profile on the SiteBank.

 What kinds of training do students receive before they come and volunteer with us?

-Alternative break groups are often prepared to develop the curriculum for this pre-trip preparation but community organizations are encouraged to assist with any/all of these components depending on your capacity.
-For more information on how community organizations can best engage with students’ preparation and learning, check out the recording and presentation materials for our most recent national conference call for community partners: Contextualizing Service through Education, Orientation, and Training.
+Alternative break groups are typically prepared to develop the curriculum for this pre-trip preparation, though community organizations are encouraged to assist with any/all of these components depending on your capacity.
+For more information on how community organizations can best engage with students’ preparation and learning, attend our National Conference Call on October 24th at 1:00pm EST.